i-c-stratigraphy/subcommission-cretaceous/pages/news/campanian-ceremony.md

 ![](https://stratigraphy.org/subcommission-cretaceous/images/video1.MP4)

-If you are interested in seeing more photos and movies of the ceremony please contact Maria Rose Petrizzo [mrose.petrizzo@unimi.it]
+If you are interested in seeing more photos and videos of the ceremony please contact Maria Rose Petrizzo [mrose.petrizzo@unimi.it]